 - Stability control.
 The system raises the threshold before it intervenes, so you can lean on the car harder before the electronics step in.

 - Engine and gearbox mounts.
-The package adds dynamic mounts that stiffen under hard driving to settle the drivetrain, then soften again for comfort when you ease off.
+The package adds dynamic engine mounts that stiffen under hard driving to settle the drivetrain, then soften again for comfort when you ease off.

-Those dynamic mounts are an underrated detail.
+Those dynamic engine mounts are an underrated detail.
 They let the drivetrain stay planted during quick direction changes, which sharpens the steering and reduces the slack you feel mid corner.
 It is a small piece of hardware that does real work.

 Launch Control